sathish-kum/Coding-Challenge/LeetCode/Challenge-Aug2020/Day-03/README.md

 Example 1:

-Input: "A man, a plan, a canal: Panama"
+Input: "A man, a plan, a canal: Panama"<br/>
 Output: true
 Example 2: